Accounting Regulatory Bodies

 IASB is committed to developing and approving a single set of global accounting standards (that is known as International Financial Reporting Standards), which require transparent and comparable information for the general purpose of financial statements.

-In this article, you will learn more about the formation of IASB, the purposes of IASB (aims of IASB) and its functions of IASB.
+In this article, you will learn more about the formation of IASB, the purposes of IASB (aims of IASB) and various functions of IASB.

-The IASB provides support and cooperation to the European Union and the International Organisation of Security Commission.
+The IASB supports and cooperates with the European Union and the International Organisation of Security Commission.
 The purposes of the conceptual framework of IASB are as:

 • Assist the board of IASB in the development of future International Financial Reporting Standard (IFRS) and the review of its existing IFRSs;